nmoschkin/KuCoin.NET/README.md

 # Kucoin.NET (Alpha)
-KuCoin API Libraries written in .NET Standard 2.0
+KuCoin API Libraries written in .NET 5.0 and .NET Standard 2.0

 __ATTENTION__: __READ INSTALLATION INSTRUCTIONS VERY CAREFULLY__

 This library is in active development, and it's brand new so things will undoubtedly change while I consider next steps.

+July 9th, 2021: Completed coding of all API functions.
+Split main project into .NET 5.0+ and .NET Standard 2.0 versions.
+Testing is progressing with trading, etc.

 July 4th, 2021: Majority of basic core implementation for spot and futures is done.